 The ice cream is the base of your sundae; just like content is the base of your page.
 This should take up the most real estate of your page.
 You want your content to be readable and understandable.
 Regular paragraph text does just this.
 It may seem “vanilla” and a little boring, but this is what a majority of your page should be.
 Everything else is there to accent and support your content.

 One thing to keep in mind is that not everything on your page is incredibly important.
 You want to lead your viewer’s eye across the page.
 Putting everything in bold, italics, or underlines doesn’t do that.
 It is distracting.
 Think of these like chocolate chips or cookie dough pieces in your ice cream.
-They are little tidbits sprinkled here and there to access certain pieces.
+They are little tidbits sprinkled here.

-Picture the fudge (or caramel or marshmallow) as the bigger accent pieces on your page, such as images or accordions/tabs.
+Picture the fudge (or caramel or marshmallow) as the bigger accent pieces on your page, such as images or accordions.
 You don’t want to flood your page with them, as then the content gets lost.
 You want to make sure that they are there if needed.
-These pieces are a little bit larger and they take of real estate on your page.
-They should be used only when necessary, especially the accordions and tabs.
+These pieces are a little bit larger and take up a bit more space on your page.
+They should be used only when necessary, especially the accordions or any other additional functionality built into your site.
 These should be used for content that it is okay for a viewer to discover later, or not at all if it doesn’t apply specifically to them.

 The Sprinkles and Cherry – Styling Elements

 The sprinkles and cherry are the fun pieces.
-This is your heading tags, block quotes, and buttons.
+This is your heading tags (h2, h3, h4, etc), block quotes, and buttons.
 They help make your page “pretty”, while leading a viewer where to look and where to read.

 - Be sure to use these consistently throughout all your pages of content.
 Meaning that important headings, such as main section titles, should be in a Heading 2 tag.
 Titles within the Heading 2 section should be in a Heading 3 tag.
-This flow should be followed on all of your pages so no matter what page a person is reading.
-The structure always remains the same throughout your whole website.
+This flow should be followed on all of your pages and always remains the same throughout your whole website.

 - Make note that people are going to be coming from all sorts of devices to view your website.
-Having more than one sentence, especially a long one(s), becomes very difficult to read from a phone.
-There is a lot of scrolling and reading one or two words involved.
+Having more than one sentence in a larger heading tag, especially a long one(s), becomes very difficult to read from a phone.
+There is a lot of scrolling and reading when only one or two words on a line are involved.

 - Buttons: Buttons are used to link out to another page or document.
 Not every link on your page needs to be placed in side of a button.
 They should be used as a “call to action” where you want to make sure a viewer clicks.

 - Links: Link should only be the set link color or in a button.
-Putting a link in a heading tag or changing the color will be confusing.
+Putting a link in a heading tag or changing the color will be confusing to a user.
 These should all be consistent so a viewer automatically knows when they see text of a certain color and size that it is a clickable link.

-- Colors: While you have the ability to change the color of the text, we highly recommend keeping this to a rare occasion.
-Try and keep all the heading tags and links set to the colors already styled into your site.
+- Colors: While you have the ability to change the color of the text, try and keep all the heading tags and links set to the colors already styled into your site.
 It is possible, once in a while, that you may want to highlight a word or phrase in the middle of a paragraph.
-This would be a good solution to that, but remember that it should only be done if absolutely necessary.
+This would be a good solution for that, however we highly recommend doing this on a rare occasion.

 Don’t turn your sundae into mush.